Department of Justice is now the Department of Communities and Justice. Find out more >

 You can write a response to the letter of demand, explaining that you admit or deny their claim, offering to pay a different amount, or offering to pay the amount in instalments.

 If you need help working out what payments you can afford, you may want to contact a financial counsellor.
-To find a free financial counsellor, go to the Financial Rights Legal Centrewebsite.
+To find a free financial counsellor, see Financial Counsellor Search Tool on the Financial Rights Legal Centre website.

 Be careful about what you write in your response to a letter of demand, as it could be used against you later if the case goes to court.
+Unless you want to admit fault, you should write "without prejudice" on your response.
+This means the response can't be used by the other party as evidence in Court.
+You can speak openly about the matter without the risk of the other party using that information against you later.
 If you are not sure how to respond to a letter of demand, you should get legal advice.